Help Center - FAQs about Printable Postage

 Is there anything special about wrapping my book with printed postage?

-• Nope.
-Same old same old.
-See the Help information on wrapping books for a discussion of this.
+• See the Help information on wrapping books (How to Wrap Your Book Shipment) for more about that.

-Can I tape over the printed postage?
-How about over the DC barcode?
+Can I put tape over the printed postage?

-• Yes, you can apply tape over the printed postage square.
-Obviously it should be clear (transparent) tape.
+• Yes, you can apply clear, transparent tape over the printed postage square.

-• The DC barcode will be scannable with a single layer of transparent tape over it.
+• The tracking barcode will be scannable with a single layer of transparent tape over it.
 Wrinkles in the wrapper much more commonly interfere with the barcode scannability--tape is not usually a problem.

 What if I make a mistake (like I entered the wrong weight or didn't correct the estimated weight) and the wrong postage prints out?